ADC Airlines Flight 086: Investigation

-Initially, there were widespread fear of sabotage as one of the victims was Professor Claude Ake, a prominent critic of Sani Abacha, the then-military junta leader in Nigeria.The investigation later concluded that there were no signs of sabotage on the crash of Flight 086.
+Initially, there were widespread fear of sabotage as one of the victims was Professor Claude Ake, a prominent critic of Sani Abacha, the then-military junta leader in Nigeria.
+The investigation later concluded that there were no signs of sabotage in the crash of Flight 086.

 The primary cause of the accident was determined to be error on part of the air traffic controller, quote "The untidy traffic separation by the radar controller which resulted from the vectoring of ADK086 towards the track of the opposite traffic TIX 185."
 The pilot was also found to be at fault for proceeding on a heading of 330 and the risky maneuver to avoid a collision with the Triax plane.

 Memorial

 A cenotaph was erected at the riverside of Itoikin River in Ejirin to commemorate the victims of Flight 086.
 It was unveiled in November 1997 by then-Minister of Aviation Ita Udo-Ime.
 The memorial site, however, was left overgrown with weeds.
-The last renovation was conducted in 2010 and no government officials has ever visited the site since then.
+The last renovation was conducted in 2010 and no government official has ever visited the site since then.

 On 7 November 2021, 25 years after the crash, a memorial event was held in Ejirin by families and friends of the victims and former employees of ADC Airlines.